jetbrains-academy/Functional_Programming_Scala/Monads/Syntactic Sugar and For-Comprehensions/task.md

 Each line with a left arrow corresponds to a `flatMap` call, where the variable name to the left of the arrow represents the name of the variable in the lambda function.
 We start by binding the successful results of retrieving team members with `members`, then get user data based on the members' ids and bind it with `users`.
 Note that the first line in a for-comprehension must contain the left arrow.
-This is how Scala compiler understands it is a monadic action, and what type it has.
+This is how Scala compiler understands what type the monadic action has.

 After that, a message is logged and priority levels are fetched.
 Note that we don't use the arrow to the left of the `log` function, because it's a regular function and not a monadic operation which is not chained with `flatMap` in the original piece of code.